intershop/intershop-pwa/docs/guides/angular-change-detection.md

 Running CD whenever such an event occurs is – in most cases – enough for establishing a solid view update mechanism.

 To access those events, Angular uses the concept of zones.
-In short words, a zone is an asynchronous execution context that keeps track of all events happening and reports their status to our program.
+In short, a zone is an asynchronous execution context that keeps track of all events happening and reports their status to our program.
 See also: [Using Zones in Angular for better performance](https://blog.thoughtram.io/angular/2017/02/21/using-zones-in-angular-for-better-performance.html)

-Zones wrap asynchronous browser APIs, and notify a consumer when an asynchronous task has started or ended.
+Zones wrap asynchronous browser APIs and notify a consumer when an asynchronous task has started or ended.
 Angular takes advantage of these APIs to get notified when any asynchronous task is done.
-This includes things like XHR calls, `setTimeout()` and pretty much all user events like `click`, `submit`, `mousedown`, … etc.
+This includes things like XHR calls, `setTimeout()` and basically all user events like `click`, `submit`, `mousedown`, etc.

-When async events happen in the application, the zone informs Angular which then triggers change detection.
+When async events happen in the application, the zone informs Angular, which then triggers change detection.

 ## Zone Stability

-The zone tracks all ongoing async events and does also know whether there are pending tasks in the queue.
+The zone tracks all ongoing async events and also knows whether there are pending tasks in the queue.
-If so (e.g., a running timer or XHR) it is likely that some change will happen in near future.
+If so (e.g., a running timer or XHR), it is likely that some change will happen in the near future.
 This makes the zone **unstable**.
 Once all async tasks have been finished, the zone enters the **stable** status.